Lalita-ponnapalli/HS_Baseball_Scholarships/README.md

 ![learning_machine_outline](https://user-images.githubusercontent.com/100329223/179615531-3e59a72d-a969-4546-8c42-e6ea8cb83860.png)

+### Initial Analysis and Data Exploration
+(Bryon pulling simple graph, Brenda adding in screenshots from initial jupyter notebook cleaning and exploration)

 ### Machine Learning
 The data, once taken in, required some preprocessing to get it ready for machine learning.
 This involved removing identifying columns and columns where there weas only one unique value throughout the data.